-People admitted to hospital have a named health care professional who is responsible for timely transition planning, coordination, and communication.
+For clinicians: People admitted to hospital have a named health care professional who is responsible for timely transition planning, coordination, and communication.
 Before people leave hospital, this person ensures an effective transfer of transition plans and information related to people's care.

-When you are admitted to the hospital, a health care professional should identify the person who will plan your transition home.
-This person will work with you and your family and caregivers throughout your hospital stay to make sure you know what will happen and what you need to do when you return home.
+When you are admitted to the hospital, a health care professional should:

+Identify the person who's planning your transition home.
+This person will work with you and your family and caregivers throughout your hospital stay to make sure you know what will happen and what you need to do when you return home